Join the Fetch.ai Journey into Decentralized AI

 Mar 30, 2021

-In less than 24 hours, Fetch.ai will launch its v2 main-net.
+On the 31st of March 2021, Fetch.ai launched its v2 main-net.
 You can take part in this journey by using our token bridge to move your FET ERC-20 tokens to the main-net.
 This is the start of an exciting future that will allow the power of Autonomous Economic Agents and AI to be applied to DeFi and many other areas.
 Fetch.ai is part of an interchain future and we are looking forward to seeing agents deployed on many chains across the Cosmos and Ethereum ecosystems, and beyond.

 Months 1–2, March 31st to May 31st, 2021: 60 million FET